-I’ve found that with my daughter, she is highly motivated by her favorite movie characters and by all things Disney.
-She also loves going outside, so I’ve been incorporating both aspects into activities that target speech, language, comprehension and vocabulary!
+I’ve found that my daughter is highly motivated by her favorite movie characters and by all things Disney.
+She also loves going outside, so I’ve been incorporating both aspects into activities that target speech, language, comprehension, and vocabulary!

 First things first – you’ll need to gather all of your materials.
-Most of these things can be found at your local Home Depot or Lowe’s, but I got most of my supplies from the Dollar Store or from Amazon.
+Most of these things can be found at your local big hardware store like Home Depot or Lowe’s, but I got most of my supplies from the Dollar Store or from Amazon.

-Once you have your supplies, you can decide which design you want to focus on.
+Once you have your supplies, you can decide on which design you want to focus.
 I had our daughter pick a picture and tell me the character that she wanted to draw.

 You can really let your imagination run with this project!
 Use a rag to dust off the terra-cotta pot.
 Paint the pot with a coat of white paint.
 Let dry completely.
 To create the polka dot flower pot, add a second coat of white paint.
 Let dry completely.
 Draw a polka dot pattern all over the pot with pencil.
 You can cut a circle from cardstock to use as a template if you’d like the polka dots to be identical in size.

 Fill in the space around the dots with black paint.
 Once the paint is completely dry, seal with a layer of decoupage glue.
 Honestly, I didn’t use the glue.
 We are keeping these pots on our windowsill, so there really wasn’t a need to use it!

 Cut a bow shape from red craft foam.
 Use the black felt tip marker to create an edge outline and bow details.
 Hot glue the bow to the top of the pot.

 Improve language & communication skills with fun learning!

 One of the first things you can do is to have your child pick the pot or character that they want to focus on.

 By having your child choose, it works on: